vuksa/RuntimePermissionsExtended/README.md

                                        onPermissionDenied: (AppPermission) -> Unit)
 ```

-`onRequestPermissionsResultReceived` function parameters:
+**`onRequestPermissionsResultReceived`** function parameters:
-* requestCode - the request code passed in requestPermission(Int) call.
+* *`requestCode`* - the request code passed in requestPermission(Int) call.
-* permissions - the requested permissions.
+* *`permissions`* - the requested permissions.
 Never null.
-* grantResults - the grant results for the corresponding permissions.
+* *`grantResults`* - the grant results for the corresponding permissions.
-* onPermissionGranted - lambda block that is executed if permission is granted
+* *`onPermissionGranted`* - lambda block that will be executed if permission is granted.
-* onPermissionGranted - lambda block that is executed if permission is denied
+* *`onPermissionGranted`* - lambda block that will be executed if permission is denied.

->**Important Note:** Currently these permission extensions are only able to handle one permission request at the time.
-Requesting of two permission in one call is yet to be implemented.
+>**Important Note:** Currently, these permission extensions are only able to handle one permission request at the time.
+Requesting two or more permissions in single permission request is yet to be implemented.